 - ITT trainees who successfully satisfy the Teachers' Standards are awarded Qualified Teacher Status (Guernsey) by the States of Guernsey with the accreditation of the award through the University of Brighton.
 Please note that QTS (Guernsey) is currently only recognised in Guernsey and so may restrict your opportunity to work off-Island in future.

-- If you would like any further information about the training scheme or wish to apply please contact our Head of Professional Development, Liz Falla email@example.com .
+- If you would like any further information about the training scheme or wish to apply please contact firstname.lastname@example.org .

-In the following video, one of our current trainee teachers explains why she chose to train on-Island through the ITT scheme and how her training is going.
+In the following video, one of our former trainee teachers explains why she chose to train on-Island through the ITT scheme and how her training went.